mike-ward/mike-ward.github.io/_posts/2011-07-05-tweetz-ndash-direct-messages-update.md

 ---
 layout: post
-title:  tweetz &ndash; Direct Messages Update
+title: 'tweetz &ndash; Direct Messages Update'
 ---
 Good news!
 I figured out how to get the Direct Messages working.
 Recall that due to a recent change in twitter’s API policy, direct messages stopped working a few days ago.